Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 The MIG score of all factors are averaged to report one score.

 Robust MIG (RMIG) was proposed in \cite{Do2020}.
 It is identical to MIG in essence, but proposes a more robust formulation when MI is computed from the input space, which does not apply in our context.
+For the remainder of the paper we will refer to both MIG and RMIG as MIG-RMIG because our results apply to both in the same way.